Particle system

 Tthe Orbital Center Point defines a point in world coordinates that particles will rotate around.
 Tis setting can be configured to create rotational patterns.

 Orbital Velocity defines the speed particles rotate around the Orbital Center Point.
+Units are in scene units per second.

 The Orbital plane defines the 2D surface in which the particles orbit.
 By specifying the plane’s orientation 3D coordinates, you can control the direction and angle of the orbit.

 Orbital decay determines how quickly a particle’s orbital motion slows down over its lifetime.
 A higher decay value causes particles to gradually lose their orbital velocity, resulting in tighter spirals around the center.
 Analogously, a lower decay value maintains the orbital motion for longer.
+Units are in scene units per second.

 The particle target defines a force that exerts an attractive force on particles, pulling them toward it over their lifetime.